 Each year, well-regarded law schools accept able Russell Sage graduates.
 Undergraduate study at Sage fosters students special interest in law and the courts, and provides a sound foundation in the liberal arts.
-There are various aspects to Pre-Law Studies at Russell Sage College.
+Some of the various aspects to Pre-Law Studies at Russell Sage College are listed below.

 (Russell Sage Pre-Law students visit the New York State Court of Appeals.)